awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 **Registration and renewal period**
 One to five years\.
 **Restrictions**
-The registry for \.co domains, \.CO Internet S\.A\.S\., considers domain names up to four letters long to be premium domain names\.
+The registry for \.co domains, Go\.co, considers some domain names to be premium domain names\.
 You can't register premium \.co domains with or transfer them to Route 53\.
+For more information, see the [Go\.co](https://www.go.co/) website\.
 **Privacy protection \(applies to all contact types: person, company, association, and public body\)**
 All information is hidden\.
+**Domain locking to prevent unauthorized transfers**
+Not supported\.
+We recommend that you prevent unauthorized transfers by restricting access to the [RetrieveDomainAuthCode](https://docs.aws.amazon.com/Route53/latest/APIReference/API_domains_RetrieveDomainAuthCode.html) API action\. \(When you restrict access to this Route 53 API, you also restrict who can generate an authorization code using the Route 53 console, AWS SDKs, and other programmatic methods\.\) For more information, see [Authentication and Access Control for Amazon Route 53](auth-and-access-control.md)\.
 **Internationalized domain names**
 Supported\.
 **Authorization code required for transfer to Route 53**